Quanty22/8-to-7-preforms-12.5-lossless-compression-on-white-noise-in-binary-format/README.md

 combined with our compressor forms a formidable combination.
 Should you have questions or wish to engage in discussions or even collaborate about or on this, feel free to contact us
-Or leave your comments on our discussion page..
+Or leave your comments on our discussion page.